88-degrees/Book-of-Changes/appendix02s1.md

 267:1 Like the Text under each hexagram, what is said under each in this treatise on its symbolism is divided into two portions.
 The p.
 267 first is called 'the Great Symbolism,' and is occupied with the trigrammatic composition of the hexagram, to the statement of which is always subjoined an exhibition of the use which should be, or has been, made of the lesson suggested by the meaning of the whole figure in the administration of affairs, or in self-government.
 If the treatise be rightly ascribed to Confucius, this practical application of the teaching of the symbols is eminently characteristic of his method in inculcating truth and duty; though we often find it difficult to trace the connexion between his premiss and conclusion.
 This portion of the treatise will be separated by a double space from what follows,--'the Lesser Symbolism,' in the explanations of the several lines.

-268:I Khien is formed by redoubling the trigram of the same name.
+268:I [Qian(䷀)](e4b9beqian.md) is formed by redoubling the trigram of the same name.
 In the case of other hexagrams of similar formation, the repetition of the trigram is pointed out.
 That is not done here, according to Kû Hsî, 'because there is but one heaven.'
 But the motion of heaven is a complete revolution every day, resumed again the next; so moves 'the unwearied sun from day to day,' making it a good symbol of renewed, untiring effort.

-269:II Khwăn is formed by redoubling the trigram of the same name and having 'the earth for its symbol.'
+269:II [Kun(䷁)](e59da4kun.md) is formed by redoubling the trigram of the same name and having 'the earth for its symbol.'
 As in the former hexagram, the repetition is emphatic, not otherwise affecting the meaning of the hexagram.
 'As there is but one heaven,' says Kû Hsî, 'so there is but one earth.'
-The first part of 'the Great Symbolism' appears in Canon McClatchie's version as--'Khwăn is the generative part of earth.'
+The first part of 'the Great Symbolism' appears in Canon McClatchie's version as--'[Kun(䷁)](e59da4kun.md) is the generative part of earth.'
 By 'generative part' he probably means 'the productive or prolific faculty.'
 If he mean anything else, there comes out a conclusion antagonistic to his own view of the 'mythology' of the Yî.
 The character Shî, which he translates by 'generative part,' is defined in Dr. Williams' dictionary as 'the virility of males.'
 Such is the special significance of it.
 If it were so used here, the earth would be masculine.

 It is difficult to say exactly what the writer meant by--'The superior man, in accordance with this, and with his large nature, supports (men and) things.'
 Lin Hsî-yüan (Ming dynasty) says:--'The superior man, in his single person, sustains the burden of all under the sky.
 The common people depend on him for their rest and enjoyment.
 Birds and beasts and creeping things, and the tribes of the vegetable kingdom, depend on him for the fulfilment or their destined being.
 If he be of a narrow mind and cold virtue, how can he help them?
 Their hope in him would be in vain.'